AlexisVernay/MyIonic2Project/README.md

 For Windows 7, 8 and 10 :
 - download and extract the zip file of the project on folder where you want
 - install the last version of nodejs and npm : https://nodejs.org/en/
-- run terminal on Windows : type cmd on Start bar of Windows and preferably right click on Command prompt displayed to run as admin
+- run Command prompt on Windows : type cmd on Start bar of Windows and preferably right click on Command prompt displayed to run as admin
 - type "cd /d C:\YourFolder"
 - type "npm install"
 - type "npm install -g ionic cordova"